elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 ---
 layout: page
-title: Can Technology Decentralize Power?
+title: Will Technology Decentralize Power?
-permalink: /decentralizedinternet
+permalink: /decentralizedinternetROUGHTDRAFT
 ---

-What will be the long run effect of the Internet on the distribution of power?
+What will be the long run effect of technological progress on the distribution of power?
 Will governments and big tech companies closely cooperate to strengthen their control over society?
-Or can the [cypherpunk](https://en.wikipedia.org/wiki/Cypherpunk) dream of the Internet as a tool of individual freedom and privacy be realized?
+Or can the [cypherpunk](https://en.wikipedia.org/wiki/Cypherpunk) dream of technology as a tool of individual freedom and privacy be realized?

 These questions are discussed in [The Centralized Internet Is Inevitable](https://palladiummag.com/2020/10/19/the-centralized-internet-is-inevitable/) by [Samo Burja](https://twitter.com/SamoBurja) and in [this podcast](https://palladiummag.com/2020/10/30/palladium-podcast-46-samo-burja-on-why-regulating-online-speech-is-unavoidable/) featuring Burja and [Palladium](https://palladiummag.com/) editor and cofounder [Wolf Tivy](https://twitter.com/wolftivy).
 Their position is that the Internet is an inherently centralizating technology.